afs/rdf-delta/docs/delta.md

 dataset this patch applies to.

-Delta enforces the rule that to append to the log, the patch must include in the previous field the id of the currneyl latest patch in the log.
+Delta enforces the rule that to append to the log, the patch must include in the previous field the id of the current latest patch in the log.
 If the wrong id is given, or it is missing and the log is not empty, the attempt to append the patch is rejected.
 This stops two independent applications from logging a change to the same dataset version at the same time.